 I can honestly say that my life has benefited from the Christian education that I have received from Trinity College of Florida.
 I have not only increased in my knowledge of God and the Bible, I have also been challenged by the different business and leadership classes that speak about ethics in our world today.
 The education that I have received has allowed me to view the world from a Biblical worldview.
 Because of this, I am able to dialogue with people of different faith backgrounds and worldviews and carefully articulate why I believe as I do and respond to them in love.

-Jonathan Reyes is a Christian ministry major in the QUEST program at Trinity College of Florida.
-He will graduate in the spring of 2017.
+Jonathan Reyes earned his Christian ministry major in the QUEST program at Trinity College of Florida.
 Jonathan is the District Youth Director of the Southeast Hispanic Region of the Church of God.